- Financial peculiarities of the UG

 - Create an organisational system for relevant documents (bank receipts, cash receipts, invoices, etc.) that is more sophisticated than stuffing them in a shoebox.
 This helps you to quickly access the required documents when you need them.

 - Observe the legal retention periods for business records.
 Before you dispose of old accounting documents, you must ensure that they won’t be audited at a later date.

 - If the shareholders have contributed a very low share capital, there is a very high debt risk.
-So make sure that you don’t spend too much in the first year in excess of the amount of the original investment.
+So make sure that you don’t spend too much in the first year over the amount of the original investment.

 - If the UG makes a profit and doesn’t form a reserve (Thesaurierungspflicht), the Jahresabschluss (annual accounts) are null and void.
 The limitation of liability lapses and the distributed profit must be repaid.
 The company’s existing reserves must be used to offset losses to avoid the threat of insolvency.

 - Annual profits may not be distributed in full.
 A quarter must be allocated to the statutory reserves (this rule is known as the Thesaurierungspflicht) until a capital of €25,000 is reached.
 Then you can convert the UG into a GmbH.